bhavyaupadhyayy/bhavayupadhyay/README.md

 ## 📊 EDGAR-X — How It Works

-My current build: a multi-agent financial intelligence system on real SEC data.
-The diagram is the actual built architecture (Layers 1–4 of a 7-layer design; deployment layers are planned).
+A 7-layer multi-agent financial intelligence system on real SEC data.
+The diagram is the actual built architecture. **[🔴 Try the live demo →](https://edgar-x-26rm39rzy6c8fjzyb9pxdt.streamlit.app)**

 ```mermaid
 flowchart LR